Unplugged fridges and freezers spoil donated food

 A charitable group that has been providing food for an average of 235 people each weekend has been caught short this week because its fridges and freezers were unplugged.

-The Koha Kai Collective has been distributing food from its "free food supermarket" at All Saints Hall in Whanganui East on Fridays from 4.30 to 6pm.
+The Koha Food Collective has been distributing food from its "free food supermarket" at All Saints Hall in Whanganui East on Fridays from 4.30 to 6pm.

 When committee member Azian Zulkifli arrived on Thursday to set up she was immediately alarmed.
 She couldn't hear the sound of fridges and freezers and she could smell rotten food.